koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_31_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Information Technologies can be used to optimize Processes at the Interface between PhCoamspaeni e4s : Process Integration at Interfaces between Companies
+# Information Technologies can be used to optimize Processes at the Interface between
+PhCoamspaeni e4s : Process Integration at Interfaces between Companies
 Supplier Customer  Goal: Automated information